 At Wingate Community Nursery School, we believe that a high-quality curriculum is not something to be ‘delivered’, but rather a journey we take together with young children.
 Young children learn from everything around them – the people, the environment, the atmosphere, the routine, the experiences and opportunities.

-Becky Wood, our Headteacher has written a book called ‘Learning for Life through a Creative Curriculum – The Wingate Way’, which describes in more detail the way we work; what we want children to learn, what we want them to become and how this will happen.
-The beauty of our creative curriculum is that it respects children and their childhood, and focuses on children’s needs, interests and rights – in particular, the right to play.
+Becky Wood, our Headteacher is writing a book called ‘Learning for Life through a Creative Curriculum – The Wingate Way’, which describes in more detail the way we work; what we want children to learn, what we want them to become and how this will happen.
+The beauty of our creative curriculum is that it respects children and their childhood, and focuses on protecting and prioritising children’s needs, interests and rights – in particular, the right to play.

 Personal, Social and Emotional Development

 Children’s personal, social and emotional development (PSED) is crucial for children to lead healthy and happy lives and is fundamental to their cognitive development.
 Underpinning their personal development are the important attachments that shape their social world.
 Strong, warm and supportive relationships with adults enable children to learn how to understand their own feelings and those of others.
 Children should be supported to manage emotions, develop a positive sense of self, set themselves simple goals, have confidence in their own abilities, to persist and wait for what they want and direct attention as necessary.
 Through adult modelling and guidance, they will learn how to look after their bodies, including healthy eating, and manage personal needs independently.
 Through supported interaction with other children, they learn how to make good friendships, co-operate and resolve conflicts peaceably.
 These attributes will provide a secure platform from which children can achieve at school and in later life.